Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 #### A new tab inside Ecwid Control Panel is not appearing
 You created an app and installed it on your test store, but the new tab is not appearing when you open your store.
 There are several possible reasons:

-**The application is misconfigured** to be displayed inside Control Panel.
+**1. The application is misconfigured** to be displayed inside Control Panel.

 *How to check*

 See ["Set up your application"](https://developers.ecwid.com/api-documentation/building-a-native-app#set-up-your-application) and make sure you've provided those details to the Ecwid team.

-**The app doesn't have the `add_to_cp` access scope**.
+**2. The app doesn't have the `add_to_cp` access scope**.
 While creating an oauth URL, make sure it incudes the "add_to_cp" scope in the list of requested permissions.

 *How to check*

 Go to Ecwid Control Panel -> Apps -> My apps and check the permissions of your app provided by the store.
 If it misses the `add_to_cp` permission, contact Ecwid team to add it.

-**You're testing it in an Ecwid store which is on Free plan**.
+**3. You're testing it in an Ecwid store which is on Free plan**.
 Ecwid API functionality including embedding apps is available on paid Ecwid plans only.
 Please upgrade your account.

 *How to check*